ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 around 120ms, much better.

-That meant I had under 1 second to compute a 64 byte solution, *not including the time it took to actually run the code between the two `gettimeofday` calls --- which was suprisingly high on my machine with qemu-mips*.
+That meant I had under 1 second to compute a 64 byte solution, *not including the time it took to actually run the code between the two `gettimeofday` calls --- which was surprisingly high on my machine with qemu-mips*.

 Here I sat and thought for a while...